enrichmeai/coding-test/README.md

 - `GET /api/weather/cities/count?letter={letter}` - Returns the count of cities starting with the given letter
 - `GET /api/weather/cities?letter={letter}` - Returns a list of city names starting with the given letter

+### Postman Collection

+A Postman collection is available to help you test the API endpoints.
+The collection is located in the `postman` directory of the project.

+To use the collection:
+1. Import the file `postman/weather-api-postman-collection.json` into Postman
+2. Ensure the application is running
+3. Execute the requests in the collection to test the API endpoints

 ## Technology Stack

 - Backend: Java 17, Spring Boot 3.4.5